Fadak: Hadith of Muhammad's inheritance

 Most likely after Abu Bakr had rejected Fatima's claim of ownership, she demanded her inheritance from the estate of her father.
 Abu Bakr rejected this too, saying that Muhammad had disinherited his family, personally telling the former that prophets do not leave inheritance, and what they leave behind is public property that should be administered by the caliph.
-Abu Bakr was initially the sole witness to this statement, referred to as the hadith of Muhammad's inheritance.
+He cited an Hadith to deny Fatima’s claims: “No one inherited from us [prophets]; what we leave is for charity”.
+He maintained his argument that Fadak belonged to the state treasury as means for the community to benefit from it.
+Abu Bakr is sometimes said to be the sole witness to this statement, referred to as the hadith of Muhammad's inheritance.
 Abu Bakr added that he would administer those properties like Muhammad and that his kin should henceforth rely on general alms, which was forbidden for them in his lifetime because of their status of purity in the Quran.
 This prohibition is still upheld today by all schools of Islamic jurisprudence.
 Abu Bakr thus deprived Muhammad's kin also of their Quranic share of the booty (verse 8:41) and fay (verse 59:7), to which they were previously entitled instead of general alms.